ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/createGREP11Contract.md

 | workload | Used by the "workload provider" to hold an encrypted workload section of the contract |
 | compose | Used to hold the Docker compose file specifying the application image and supporting files |

-A contract requires a _workload_ section and an _environment_ section, and they each get their own directory.
+A contract requires a _workload_ section and an _environment_ section, so for the lab they each get their own directory.
 Then the sections are packaged together, and signed, and the signature is added as the third section.
 This final result- the contract-  will be stored in your `${HOME}/contract/grep11Server` directory.

 While creating the contract in this lab, you will be performing the role of _workload provider_ and _workload deployer_.
 In most production scenarios these two roles would be performed by different persons or processes.
 The following diagram shows at a high level how these two roles cooperate to form the contract: